niknaaks/niknaaks/README.md

 Here are some of the projects I've been working on:

 - [Project 1: Credit Card Fraud Detector](https://github.com/your-username/project1)
-  - The modeel use datasets to detect fraudulent credit transactions
+  - The model use datasets to detect fraudulent credit transactions

 ## Connect with Me